themoonraker13-learning/android-recyclerview-multiselect/README.md

-##RecyclerView Implementation in material design: multi-select mode, layout switching, cardview base
+#android-recyclerview-multiselect

-The sample contains of recyclerview implementation having multi-select functionality.
+- recyclerview implementation having multi-select functionality.
-The application also provides switching between various views/layouts of recyclerview.
+- switching between various views/layouts of recyclerview.
-The entire layout of recylerview takes cardview as the base for individual views in the recyclerview.
+- recylerview with cardview as the base for individual views in the recyclerview.